 Coming to the Summit

 “I’m going to visit the RTE Summit this year to show the results of years of speaking with Controllers and other Finance-focused professionals about processing added value from Agile processes.
-Some of my insights come from my work at Schiphol Group; others, from KLM and yet other come from third parties I spoke with and learned from.
+My insights come from my work at Schiphol Group, as well as from other, third parties I spoke with and learned from.
 Of course, I’m going to share these findings with the audience.

 However, I also want to learn from the RTEs present and as such I aim to have the second half of my time on stage look more like an exchange.
 What do they need from the Control function?
 How might we better clarify the value of Agile competences and ambitions to the Controller?
 It should make for some fascinating debate and hopefully, constructive insight.”